DC | MD | VA Military Medical Malpractice Attorney

 - Reject the claim

-If they fail to respond to the claim by the six-month deadline, this is considered a rejection of the claim.
+If the medical provider or facility fails to respond to the military medical malpractice claim by the six-month deadline, this is considered a rejection of the claim.
 If your claim is rejected, you then have six months to file a lawsuit in federal court.

 When filing a lawsuit in federal court, you have no right to a jury trial, according to the Federal Tort Claims Act.
 As a result, the judge alone will determine if the federal government was responsible for your injuries and to what extent.